Ian Davenport (artist): Life and work

-Ian Davenport was born in Sidcup, and studied art at the Northwich College of Art and Design in Cheshire and then at Goldsmiths College, where he graduated in 1988.
-HIs that year he exhibited in the Freeze exhibition organised by Damien Hirst.
-His first solo show was in 1990 and in the same year he was included in the British Art Show.
+Ian Davenport was born in Sidcup.
+He studied art at Northwich College of Art and Design, in Cheshire, and then at Goldsmiths College, from where he graduated in 1988.
+The same year he exhibited in the Freeze exhibition at Surrey Docks organised by Damien Hirst.
+In 1990 Davenport's first solo show was held at Waddington Galleries and he was included in the British Art Show.
 In 1991, he was nominated for the annual Turner Prize.
+In 1999, he had a solo exhibition at Dundee Contemporary Arts and was a prizewinner at the John Moores exhibition 21 in Liverpool.

 Many of his works are made by pouring paint onto a tilted surface and letting gravity spread the paint over the surface.
 For the Days Like These exhibition at Tate Britain in 2003, he made a thirteen-metre-high mural by dripping lines of differently-coloured paint down the wall from a syringe.
+His most comprehensive exhibition to date was held at Ikon Gallery in Birmingham in 2004.
+The same year he was commissioned by the Contemporary Art Society to make a wall painting for the Institute of Mathematics and Statistics at Warwick University.

-In September 2006 he unveiled his largest public commission to date on Southwark Bridge, entitled Poured Lines: Southwark.
+In September 2006, Davenport unveiled his largest public commission to date in the arches beneath Southwark Bridge, entitled Poured Lines: Southwark.
 He painted the West End Wall of the University of Oxford Department of Biochemistry.

-Stylistic comparisons have been made between his work and that of Bridget Riley, Helen Frankenthaler and Callum Innes.
+In 2012, Davenport was commissioned to design an 'Arty Wenlock' for the London Olympics.
+It was installed on the Thames pathway between the Millennium Bridge and Tate Modern, for the duration of the games.

 A monograph on him was published in 2014.

+Davenport showed three decades of work in a solo survey exhibition at Dallas Contemporary, Texas, in 2018.

 He is a Patron of Paintings in Hospitals, a charity that provides art for health and social care in England, Wales and Northern Ireland.